Aging in Place with Grace: How to Help Your Parents Stay Safe and Independent

 3. Health and Safety Concerns

 When selecting a plan for your parents' future well-being, ensuring their safety is at the top of your list.
 Making sure your parents feel safe and supported in their environment is important for aging in place.
 Home modifications such as putting in grab bars, ramps, and non-slip flooring can help prevent falls and improve mobility within the home.
 Healthcare access is also crucial; consider their regular doctors' visits, telemedicine, or in-home healthcare services.
-In addition, daily living support can make independent living more manageable and enhance their overall well-being.
+In addition, having nearby support can make independent living more manageable and enhance their overall well-being.
+That can look like support from their friends and family checking in on them often.

 4. The Role of Technology